Monday’s analyst upgrades and downgrades

 In separate research reports released Monday, Mr. Spronck initiated coverage of four other TSX-listed engineering and construction companies.

-Calling it the "most compelling" investment opportunity within his E&C coverage universe, Mr. Spronck initiated coverage of WSP Global Inc. (WSP-T) an "outperform" rating.
+Calling it the "most compelling" investment opportunity within his E&C coverage universe, Mr. Spronck initiated coverage of WSP Global Inc. (WSP-T) with an "outperform" rating.

 Calling it a "pure-play Global Design firm," he said: "WSP's platform is concentrated in major urban centers with expertise in transportation, infrastructure, and specialty skyscrapers.
 We like this positioning as it relates to the underlying urbanization trends and global infrastructure needs.
 And as management leverages and optimizes the platform, we see WSP offering above average EBITDA CAGR of 12 per cent (2017-2019) versus Global Design peers at 9 per cent."